For an up to date schedule of our grief support programs, events, and community memorials visit our calendar.

 Grief Support Programs

-Grief support is extended to family members and loved ones of Hospicare patients for 13 months following the death.
-Our programs are also open to all community members in Cortland and Tompkins counties, regardless of whether your loved ones used hospice services.
+Hospicare offers grief support services for all those who live in Tompkins or Cortland County, regardless of whether your loved one used Hospicare services.
 No one will be turned away because of inability to pay.

 Participating in these programs provides you with the opportunity to share thoughts, feelings, and experiences with others in similar situations and can enhance the healing process and reduce a sense of isolation.